AAEI's 105th Annual Conference & Trade Day

 Welcome & Opening Remarks

-Then, to launch Trade Day, attendees will hear directly from a member of Congress, who will deliver an insider’s look at the latest developments shaping U.S. trade policy, the legislative priorities to watch, and what it all means for the trade community in the year ahead.
+Then, to launch Trade Day, attendees will hear directly from a key architect of U.S. trade policy, sharing the latest developments shaping U.S. trade policy, the legislative priorities to watch, and what it all means for the trade community in the year ahead.

 Creating “Comply” Chains